ployt0/server_monitor/README.md

 ## Installation

+This requires python 3.7 and above.
+I'll be moving to 3.9 and above asap.

 Install [requirements.txt](requirements.txt) in a venv on the control machine.
 None of the versions are pinned and I recently (23rd July 2022) discovered that my new server was no longer reachable by paramiko, despite ansible and regular SSH having no problems.
 The fix was to update the package in my venv:

 ```shell